Summer/Fall 2023 application deadline: Monday, February 5, 2024

 - Your cumulative CSUN grade point average must be 3.0 or higher.

-- You must compose a short essay that responds to this prompt (no more than 250 words, total):
+- You must compose a short essay that responds to these three questions (no more than 250 words, total):

 - The goal of University 100 is to teach you strategies that will help you succeed in your pursuit of a college degree and in life beyond graduation.
 Choose the most meaningful tip, strategy, or information you learned in U100.
-Then, compose a short essay response (no more than 250 words) using examples and specifics to:
+Then, compose thoughtful answers to the following questions, using examples and specifics (Who, What, When, Where, Why):

-- Explain how this information is helping you to succeed at CSUN.
+- Describe what you are doing to practice this as a student, and how this is helping you to succeed at CSUN;

-- Explain how you expect this information will help you in your life beyond graduation.
+- Describe how you expect to use this information in your life beyond graduation.

 - You need a confidential, written recommendation of support from your U100 professor.